LucidtechAI/las-docs/tutorials/create_your_own_docker_transition.md

 $ docker build . -t <image-url> && docker push <image-url>
 ```

-####Note:
+{% hint style="info" %}
-*It is recommended to place the docker image in a private repository,
+It is recommended to place the docker image in a private repository,
-if that is the case you need to store your credentials as a secret.*
+if that is the case you need to store your credentials as a secret.
 ```commandline
 $ las secrets create  username=<username> password=<password> --description 'docker credentials'
 ```
+{% endhint %}

 The next step is to create a json-file - let's call it `params.json` -
 that contains the parameters you need to run the docker image.
 The variables you define in `environment` and `environmentSecrets`